Share this:

 Like going to New York or Europe for the evening without leaving Cincinnati!

-Enjoy live music, exquisite cocktails, hot (spiked) espresso, and delicious desserts.
-Many jazz greats have performed at The Point, especially during Jazz Appreciation Month.
+Enjoy live music, exquisite cocktails, hot (spiked) espresso, and delicious desserts at The Point.
+Many jazz greats have performed there, especially during Jazz Appreciation Month.

 The Blind Lemon